 The flooding caused adverse impacts on lower-income communities particularly in Merced and Santa Cruz counties and compounded the state's historic lack of affordable housing stock for low- and moderate-income residents.
-The makeup of these residents includes vulnerable populations such as migrant seasonal workers and homeless populations that are acutely challenged to recover quickly from the loss of jobs and housing.
+The makeup of these residents includes susceptible populations such as farmworker seasonal workers and homeless populations that are acutely challenged to recover quickly from the loss of jobs and housing.
 Moreso this impacted pre-disaster housing stock and the geographic distribution of housing stock for farmworkers in rural agricultural as compared to more metropolitan areas where more housing choice and access are available is unique to the impacted areas of DR-4683.

 The need for additional housing, in particular affordable housing with access and functional needs, is highlighted by the pre-disaster housing stock.
 In these areas, flooding intensified the lack of infrastructure and shortages of quality affordable housing.
 Farmworkers have significant and compounded impacts to the state's robust agriculture industry, which has cross-cutting and cascading impacts on housing.
 Reports from USDA on available vacancies in rental projects average 4 percent vacancy rate in Merced, San Joaquin, San Luis Obispo and Ventura counties as of January 2024.
 Santa Cruz county is not eligible for USDA funding.

+MID County Total USDA Rental Units Available Vacancies (Jan 2024)

+Merced 568 27 4.8%

+Santa Cruz N/A N/A

+San Joaquin 31 3 9.7%

+San Luis Obispo 352 12 3.4%

+Ventura 160 4 2.5%

+Total 1111 46 4.1%